By Ensign Drake Davis, USS Ross (DDG 71) Public Affairs

-The Arleigh Burke-class guided missile destroyer USS Ross (DDG 71) departed the Black Sea April 28, 2019 after conducting maritime security operations in the region.
+The Arleigh Burke-class guided missile destroyer USS Ross (DDG 71) began its southbound transit from the Black Sea to the Mediterranean Sea on Dec.
+28, 2019 after conducting maritime security operations.

-“Our operations in the Black Sea are a clear and tangible demonstration of the inherent flexibility and capability of naval forces, which in turn allows us to maintain the right presence where it’s needed,” said Cmdr.
+“Our operations in the Black Sea are a clear and tangible demonstration of the inherent flexibility and capability of our naval forces,” said Cmdr.
 David Coles, commanding officer of Ross.
+“This allows us to maintain presence where and when we need it.”

 U.S. 6th Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.